Dr Elizabeth I Watkins

-My research focuses on colour, its theories, technologies and the materiality of film; 'failed' photographs; silent film; feminist theory, and the history and ethics of colourisation and the archive.
+My research focuses on colour, its theories, technologies and the materiality of film; blurred photographs, decayed images and 'failed' photographic experiments; silent film; feminist theory, and the history and ethics of colourisation and the archive.

 I am Chair of the British Association of Film Television and Screen Studies [BAFTSS] and coordinator of BAFTSS' research network of Special Interest Groups [SIGs].
 I founded and convene the BAFTSS SIG on Colour and Film with Professor Sarah Street and Dr Vicky Jackson (University of Bristol).

 I was British Academy Postdoctoral Fellow at the University of Leeds and Research Associate for a project on colour films in Britain 1900–1955, which was led by Sarah Street at the University of Bristol.
-My research has been supported by a British Academy Small Research Grant on experiments with photochemical materials and colour on early 1900s expeditions to inhospitable climates.
+My research has been supported by a British Academy Small Research Grant on experiments with coloour and photochemical materials as a trace of labour, chance and inhospitable climates on early 1900s expeditions.
 My Research as Sackler and then Caird Fellow at the National Maritime Museum Greenwich examined experiments with scientific photography on polar expeditions and its use in public exhibition, and the intersections of amateur and professional photograph practices across Antarctic expeditions 1898–1917.

 My publications include journal articles in Screen, Journal for Cultural Research, and Parallax.
 I have edited collections on British Colour Cinema: (BFI/ Palgrave Macmillan) and Color and the Moving Image: History, Theory, Aesthetics, Archive (Routledge) with Sarah Street and Simon Brown.
 I edited Gesture and Film (Routledge) with Nicholas Chare.
 Forthcoming publications include a book on theories of colour in film and the archive (Routledge), a book on 'Andrea Arnold: Unsettling the Cinematic' (Edinburgh University Press) and a special issue journal on colourisation.